 Narraro predicted near 3 percent GDP growth, Dow 32,000, and historic job and wage growth in one of the “greatest years in U.S. history economically.”

-“This economy under President Donald J. Trump is setting up beautifully for a economic boom and a bull market,” Navarro, the White House trade and manufacturing policy director, told “The Cats Roundtable” on 970 AM-N.Y.
+“This economy under President Donald J. Trump is setting up beautifully for a economic boom and a bull market,” Navarro, the White House trade and manufacturing policy director, told “” on 970 AM-N.Y.

 Navarro noted that there are four economic pillars that will allow the president to build further on his successes: Continued cheap energy, deregulation, tax cuts, and trade deals that are more fair to the U.S.

 The White House economist also noted the following factors would drive growth in the U.S. economy and on Wall Street in 2020:

 - 5 trade deals enacted in 2020 (Japan, South Korea, U.S. Mexico-Canada Agreement (USMCA), and Phase I with China).

 - Strong government spending, especially defense.

 - Consumer confidence, leading to spending.

 - Business investment, especially from outside of the U.S.